menvuthy/Vuthy/_posts/2020-08-28-forest-cover-cambo.md

 ## Methodology

 Extraction, computation and visualization of Hansen et al. 2013 (2) global forest cover data in this work are performed on cloud platform with the help of QGIS, Python, and Google Earth Engine.
 Therefore, it is important to equip with some background on programming language and QGIS application.
 Below, I will instruct how to extract, visualize, and compute the global forest cover data, and Cambodia will be chosen as a case study.
+{: style="text-align: justify;"}

-1. ### Extraction and Visualization of Global Forest Cover and Loss
+**1. Extraction and Visualization of Global Forest Cover and Loss**

+There are many methods to extract and visulaize the remote sensing dataset, for example, by using Earth Engine JavaScript API.
+Under this purpose, it is, however, conducted in QGIS since the performace or speed of interactive maps are better.
+In order to connect QGIS with the earth engine datasets, installation of [Google Earth Engine Plugin](https://youtu.be/RNbzhlMHekU) is first necessary.

 The forest cover area was calculated by summing all forest pixels within the boundary of Cambodia in 2019, while forest cover loss was calculated based on provided script in Google Earth Engine.
 {: style="text-align: justify;"}